The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: The positivity of certain Poisson -process covariances

 \section{The positivity of certain {\scshape Poisson}-process covariances}

 For the proofs of \eqref{mu}, \eqref{multipoint_inequality}, and related facts it is convenient to consider {\scshape Poisson} (point) processes being more general than the one used in the main text (see, for example, \cite{K2002,LP2018,K1993}).
-A {\scshape Poisson} process in a general measure space $(\Gamma,{\cal A},\rho)$ is a random measure $\nu$ on $(\Gamma,{\cal A})$.
-The distribution of $\nu$ is uniquely defined, in terms of $\rho$, by the elegant and powerful formula
+A {\scshape Poisson} process in a general sigma-finite measure space $(\Gamma,{\cal A},\rho)$ is a random measure $\nu$ on $(\Gamma,{\cal A})$.
+The distribution of $\nu$ is uniquely defined, in terms of the (positive) measure $\rho$, by the elegant and powerful formula